godotengine/godot-docs/classes/class_file.rst

 - :ref:`bool<class_bool>` **endian_swap** - If ``true`` the file's endianness is swapped.
 Use this if you're dealing with files written in big endian machines.

 Note that this is about the file format, not CPU type.
-This is always reseted to ``false`` whenever you open the file.
+This is always reset to ``false`` whenever you open the file.

 Enums